-- a.
-The provision of a water supply;
+- a. (repealed):

 - b.
-The collection and disposal of refuse;
+Waste, recycling or resource recovery services;

-- c.
-The provision of sewage services:
+- c. (repealed);

 - d.
 Any other prescribed service.

-The LGA allows Council to declare a service rate or an annual service charge.
+The Local Government Act allows Council to declare a service rate or an annual service charge.

 This service rate or service charge may be declared on the basis of any criteria specified by the Council in the rate or charge.
-The service charges applied by Council are a Waste Collection Charge for the collection and disposal of household waste, including recyclables and organics, together with a levy to cover tree management costs.
+The service charges applied by Council are a Waste Collection Charge for the collection and disposal of household waste, including recyclables and organics.